zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2021/school_day_spring_semester.md

 the university town would take place tomorrow.
 I thought the testing was not beneficial for students.
 But Mr. Huang claimed that it was compulsory for students until you quit the education.

+# CET 6 test
+2021/6/12

+This afternoon I went to take the CET 6 exam.
+By accident, I met Kong Deqiang and Xiong Zhenwen.
+I made acquaintance with them long time ago.
+The first is a sports figure in our campus.
+He is famous for his running.
+As a senior phd student, on one hand, he uses running to release his pressure in scientific research.
+On the other hand, he loves this kind of sports.
+The second is a third-year master student of TBSI.
+I was surprised when I heard that his destination was not determined yet.
+Both of the two had some tendency for the job of public service.
+Even for the track of sole graduates of current year, the admitted ratio for one post is several scores.
+The situation of Xiong is not so optimistic.
+Before he started his master study, he had worked for six years in Shenzhen.
+As a result, he was not young now.
+Many institutions have age limitation for applicants.
+So it becomes impossible for him to apply for some positions.
+When we ate together after the exam in the village, brother Kong encouraged Xiong not to be disappointed for his hard situation.
+"There are many choices in each turning point of life.
+Some are secure while others are risky.
+Secure ones make your life plain while risky choices bring some hope for you to make greater achievement.
+Once determined, don't be afraid of your choices."
+Kong said to us.